K31YY/bbu212_app/README.md

-# bbu212_app

-A new Flutter project.
+### Store App
+This project is connected with database used Firebase.
+When you login it can get data from FireStore.

 ## Getting Started
-# This project is has database connected to firebase
-## When you clone my repos you must write command in terminal \
-### flutter clean
-### flutter pub get

-This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: